ddeutils/ddeutil-workflow/README.md

 the input parameters per use-case instead.
 This way I can handle a lot of logical workflows in our orgs with only metadata configuration.
 It called **Metadata Driven Data Workflow**.

-Next, we should get some monitoring tools for manage logging that return from workflow running.
-Because it not show us what is a use-case that running data workflow.

 > [!NOTE]
 > _Disclaimer_: I inspire the dynamic statement from the GitHub Action `.yml` files